 Nerbone’s Lampredotto at San Lorenzo Market

 After this visit I went to Nerbone at San Lorenzo Market to try his famous Lampredotto panino.
 I had already tasted it the day before, but I gave it another try.
-I hope no Florentine will take offense.
-I can’t say I disliked Lampredotto, but I can’t say I liked it either. 😀 Too strange a taste for me.
+And I hope no Florentine will take offense.
+Because I can’t say I disliked Lampredotto, but I can’t say I liked it either. 😀 Too strange a taste for me.
 I prefer Tuscan chicken liver paté.

 Lampredotto preparation video: